 Annual Security Report

 The UH West Oʻahu Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus, property owned or controlled by the UH West O‘ahu, and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-You may obtain a copy of this report by contacting Campus Security at (808) 689-2911 or by visiting the Campus Security office located in room A-116 of the Administration & Health Sciences building.
+You may obtain a copy of this report by contacting Campus Security at (808) 689-2911 or by visiting the Campus Security office located in room F-202 of the Maintenance and Mechanical building.

 Programs and Services